hapax/hapax.github.io/assets/teaching.md

 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
 None of it means anything, or provides any insight.
-We're still in the scrubland, and numbers have been replaced by random objects.
+We're still in the scrubland, with numbers replaced by random objects.

-Instead of a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.
+Instead of a world of lifeless objects, we should connect students to the living, breathing sources of non-mathematical inspiration.
-In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures fit for purpose.
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of science, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures fit for purpose.
 From compound interest to chaos, planets to poker, and soap bubbles to secret codes, mathematics is inspired by these real world needs.
 Why not let students in on the secret?
-Why not tell them where algebra, trigonometry, logarithms, or calculus really come from?
+Why not tell them where algebra, trigonometry, or calculus really come from?
-And show them why the tools are powerful and fit for purpose?
+And show them just how powerful the tools are, applied in the real world!

 ## An elementary example